 Have you ever heard of Frozen Hot Chocolate?
 It’s good, but come on, swimsuit season is not the time to be drinking 1400 calories in one sitting.
 But this Frosty Crio Bru, is light, cool, and refreshing, and still a chocolate lovers dream come true.

 If you’re new to Crio Bru, I’m about to make your life complete.
 Crio Bru is made from 100% roasted and ground cocoa beans and is brewed like coffee.
 However I incorporate my beloved pressure cooker to make my Bru even more intense like shown here and here.
 I also share other delicious recipes in our Master the Electric Pressure Cooker cookbook (now available for preorder on Amazon!).
-There are many different varieties but my favorite flavor is Ghana Light Roast and their seasonal Peppermint flavor.
+There are many different varieties but my favorite flavor is Ghana Light Roast.
 Crio Bru is low in calories, and contains no fat, dairy, sugar, sodium, or gluten.
 It contains nearly zero caffeine and instead boasts an energizing effect in the form of antioxidants, theobromine, magnesium and other vitamins and minerals.
 Now that’s a food label to LOVE!

 For Frosty Crio Bru, I use the help of my favorite pressure cookers (Instant Pot and Fagor Lux Multicooker) to brew a double strength batch of Crio Bru, freeze it into ice cubes, and in minutes, I can blend me a chocolatey frosty drink that will cure all my bitter feelings about my makeup melting off my face!
 (I’m especially partial to these ice cube trays, no more spills!)